zexlier/498Lab/README.md

 For Task 3, your main branch should have no changes to the program and the new file you uploaded, while your branch will have the corrected program and everything else.

-Finally, **! and most importantly !**, make a Pull Request on my repository that you forked from so I can find what you did.
+Finally, **! and most importantly !**, make a Pull Request on this repository so I can find what you did.